-There are new European rules for medical devices (MDR) and in-vitro diagnostic medical devices (IVDR).
-The aim of the new rules is to improve patient safety and ensure that innovative medical devices remain available for the patient.
+There are new European rules for medical devices (MDR) and in vitro diagnostic medical devices (IVDR).
+The aim of the new rules is to improve patient safety and also to ensure that innovative medical devices remain available for the patient.
 This involves major changes.
-You can read what this means for you in the guide at the bottom of this page.

 New regulations for medical devices

 The new European regulation for medical devices (Medical Device Regulation, MDR) has come into effect on 26 May 2021.
 The MDR replaces the earlier European Directives for medical devices (93/42/EEC) and for active implantable medical devices (90/385/EEC).

 Subsequently the new European regulation for in vitro diagnostics (IVDR) will be coming into effect on 26 May 2022.
 The IVDR will replace the existing EU Directive on in vitro diagnostic medical devices (98/79/EC).

 These directives were fformerly implemented into the (national) Medical Devices Act [Wet op de medische hulpmiddelen] and the underlying Decrees.
 The new European regulations are direct legislative in all European member states.

 The new legislation imposes stricter requirements on manufacturers, distributers, importers, European authorised representatives and health institutions.
 The more stringent requirements also mean a significant expansion of supervisory tasks for the Health and Youth Care Inspectorate (IGJ).
 The IGJ's supervision focuses on reducing the risks of medical devices and their use for patients.
 IGJ will synchronize its supervising activities to the new legislation and keep you informed by this web page.